prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-videointerstitialadunit-android.md

 Use the `VideoInterstitialAdUnit` object to create and configure an interstitial ad unit in your app.

-Video Intertital is only supported with Google Ad Manager.
+Video Interstital is only supported with Google Ad Manager.
 {: .alert .alert-info}

 * TOC